clustersnake/hamster-madness/gdd.md

 - The mines and shoots can cut the "snake's" body at any time and missing balls can be recovered by the player.
 - Some Enemies will interact with the inactive snakes's tail.

-### Abilities
-- Bat: Echo
-- Otter: Swim
-- Gecko: Climb
-- Turtle: Charged Shield
-- Armadillo: Parry
-- Snake: Grow a tail

 ## Story
 A hamster lives a peacefull life inside a cage with food and water in a laboratory.
-A big earthquake shakes the building and damages the building, breaks all cages and sets free all the animals product of the experiments.
-The player starts at the top of the building and has to fight against many of the experiments.
-Not all the experiments are hostile,
+Many different animals are used to create virtual environments to test their adaptability and simulate experiments to enhance their physical abilities.
+The player controls the hamster that is used to explore the different virtual environments to test the different animals improvements to evaluate if they are ready to be implemented in the real world.

 ## Progress
-The player will start in a board where can pick up a single ball, after picking it up, the ball will surround it and a message will show him about how blocking and shooting the ball.
+The player will be able to select a stage to start fighting against different kinds of enemies.
+Each stage is themed according to different kind of retro game having to fight a final boss to acquire a power up to improve the hamster.

 ## Bonus games